Deepwalker/trafaret/README.rst

 Trafaret is rigid and powerful lib to work with foreign data, configs etc.
 It provides simple way to check anything, and convert it accordingly to your needs.

-It have shortcut syntax and ability to express anything that you can code:
+It has shortcut syntax and ability to express anything that you can code:

 .. code-block:: python